markusmoenig/Eldiron/docs/docs/creator/actions.md

 * `ridge_height`: ridge height above the host surface.
 * Source material: inherited from the host face by default.

-### Cut Profile

-Cut a repeated profile into the whole selected Geometry Object.
-The first profile is `crenellation`, useful for castle battlements: it keeps the lower wall continuous and rebuilds the top into centered merlon blocks with crenel gaps.

-Options:

-* `profile`: currently `crenellation`.
-* `axis`: `auto`, `x`, or `z`; `auto` uses the longest horizontal object axis.
-* `height`: vertical cut depth down from the object top.
-* `merlon`: width of each solid battlement block.
-* `crenel`: width of each gap between battlement blocks.

 ### Cut Stairs

 Cut a stair profile into one selected Geometry Object.
 Select one top face and one adjacent side face, then run the action.
 The top face defines the stair run, the side face defines the rise, and the result remains a single editable object.